vloubiere/test/content/post/25-04-12_Chromatin_conference/index.md

 ---
-title: Chromatin meets South
+title: 'Conference: Chromatin meets South 2025'
 subtitle: 'We are very pleased to announce that the 2025 ''Chromatin meets South'' meeting will take place at the CBI in Toulouse on the 12th and 13th of June.
-Save the date in your agendas! <br> [Registration {{< icon name="external-link-alt" pack="fas" >}}](https://www.chromatinmeetssouth2025.com/)'
+Save the date in your agendas! <br> [Conference Website {{< icon name="external-link-alt" pack="fas" >}}](https://www.chromatinmeetssouth2025.com/)'
 date: 2025-04-12
 image:
   focal_point: 'top'